Your Heartburn May

 A Serious Disease Progression

-Understanding heartburn, gastroesophageal reflux disease (GERD), and Barrett's esophagus is the first step toward getting the right care.
-Early detection and treatment can reduce your risk of progressing to a type of cancer called esophageal adenocarcinoma (EAC).1
+Understanding heartburn, gastroesophageal reflux disease (GERD), and Barrett's esophagus (BE) is the first step toward getting the right care.
+Early detection and treatment can reduce your risk of progressing to esophageal adenocarcinoma (EAC).1,2

 References: 1.
 Phoa KN, van Vilsteren FG, Weusten BL, Bisschops R, Schoon EJ, Ragunath K, et al. Radiofrequency ablation vs endoscopic surveillance for patients with Barrett esophagus and low-grade dysplasia: a randomized clinical trial.
 JAMA.
 2014;311(12)1209-17.
 2. Shaheen NJ, et al. Radiofrequency ablation in Barrett’s esophagus with dysplasia.
 N Engl J Med 2009, 360:2277-88 3.
 Vaezi M, Zehrai A, Yuksel E. Testing for refractory gastroesophageal reflux disease.
 ASGE Leading Edge.
 2012;2(2):1-13.
 American Society Gastroenterology Endoscopy, Pages 1-4.
-3. Dymedex Market Development Consulting, GERD Sizing and Segmentation for pH Testing.
+4. Dymedex Market Development Consulting, GERD Sizing and Segmentation for pH Testing.
 February 13, 2015.
-4. Dymedex Market Development Consulting, Strategic Market Assessment: Barrx-GI, October 30, 2014.
-5. SEER Cancer Statistics Factsheets: Esophageal Cancer.
+5. Dymedex Market Development Consulting, Strategic Market Assessment: Barrx-GI, October 30, 2014.
+6. SEER Cancer Statistics Factsheets: Esophageal Cancer.
 National Cancer Institute.
 Bethesda, MD. http://seer.cancer.gov/statfacts/html/esoph.html.
 7. Pohl H, Welch G et al. The role of over diagnosis and reclassification in the marked increase of esophageal adenocarcinoma incidence.
 J Natl Cancer Inst 2005;97:142-6.
 8. SEER Cancer Statistics Animator, 1975-2012.
 National Cancer Institute.
 Bethesda, MD.